Mount Walker West, Queensland: Geography

+The locality is bounded to the east by the Bremer River.
+The elevation rises from 60 m above sea level near the river in the east to 260 m in the west of the locality.

+The land use is a mixture of grazing on native vegetation, growing crops, and plantation forestry.

 History

 The locality takes its name from the mountain Mount Walker, which was originally named Mount Forbes by John Oxley on 22 September 1824 after Sir Francis Forbes, the Chief Justice of New South Wales.
 The name was subsequently altered to Mount Walker, a shepherd called Walker on the Franklyn Vale pastoral run.